Western Illinois University: Macomb Campus

 A minimum of $12,000 will be available each academic year.
 A portion of those funds will be available for allocation for the Fall Semester (application deadline: September 15) and the Spring/Summer Semesters (application deadline: February 15).

-Graduate students currently enrolled in a degree program who have earned at least a 3.0 graduate G.P.A. and have completed at least 6 semester hours of WIU graduate course work are eligible to apply for funding.
+Graduate degree-seeking students enrolled in the current semester who have earned at least a 3.0 graduate G.P.A. and have completed at least 6 semester hours of WIU graduate course work are eligible to apply for funding.

 Applications are available at the School of Graduate Studies website: www.wiu.edu/graduate_studies/current_students/forms/StudentFund.pdf.
 Students should submit the application and supporting documents to the Department Chair in their academic program by the 15th of September (Fall) or February (Spring/Summer).
 Each department is allowed the submission of five applications per award period.
 It is the academic department's responsibility to determine the five to be submitted.
 The applications will be due in the Graduate School from the academic department on or before October 1 and March 1.

 Each proposal should include the following:

 2. Descriptions should be clearly written for a multi-disciplinary group of reviewers although essential technical or scientific terms may be used

 • Concise description of research, not to exceed four double-spaced pages, including background information and project title, clearly stated objectives of research and methodology and significance to the discipline.

 • Concise description of research project to be presented, not to exceed four double-spaced pages, including background information and project title, and clearly stated objectives of research.